hieuvp/learning-python/data-science/pandas-basics/README.md

 #### **cater** `/ˈkeɪtə(r)/`

 - (verb)
-  <br />to provide food and drinks for a social event.
+  <br />to provide food and drinks for a social event
-  <br />cung cấp thực phẩm, lương thực.
+  <br />cung cấp thực phẩm, lương thực

 - (phrasal verb)
   cater to somebody/something
   <br />to provide the things that a particular type of person wants,
-  especially things that you do not approve of.
+  especially things that you do not approve of
-  <br />phục vụ cho, mua vui cho, giải trí cho.
+  <br />phục vụ cho, mua vui cho, giải trí cho
-  <br />Example: they only publish novels which cater to the mass market.
+  <br />example: they only publish novels which cater to the mass market

-- Example: this programme caters for the masses.
+- example: this programme caters for the masses
-  <br />chương trình này phục vụ cho quảng đại quần chúng.
+  <br />chương trình này phục vụ cho quảng đại quần chúng

 ### Pandas Series